mr-fool/Explore-US-Bikeshare-Data/README.md

-# Bike Share Data Analysis
+# US Bike Share Data Analysis

 This project explores data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
 The analysis is performed using Python, numpy, and pandas libraries to import the data and compute descriptive statistics.